 How to use graphs and charts

 There are 5 basic types of charts: bar chart, generic gauge, line chart, pie chart, and timeseries.
-All of them might be added to any personalized page.
-Just go to one and click the "Customize this page" button in the lower-left corner.
+All of them might be added to any personalized dashboard.
+Just go to one and click the "Customise" button in the lower-left corner.
 Afterward, browse the list of modules to add and select the appropriate type of chart right from there.
 In addition to those charts as independent modules, there are also many other modules (such as attendance, earned values, CRM cases, spent time, money, etc.) which also can be configured to show data using one of the selectable types of charts.

 A bar chart a chart that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.
 A bar graph shows comparisons among discrete categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a measured value.

 Setting options of Bar chart